Find Grad Schools

 1 Yearly Graduations

 University of Central Florida is the 2nd most popular school in the nation for students seeking a doctor's degree in conservation biology.
 Each year, around 71,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
 During the most recent year for which we have data, 1 people received their doctor's degree in conservation biology from UCF.
-Of these students, 17% were women and 17% were members of underrepresented racial-ethnic groups.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 25% were women.

 #3